 Makeup: The Darkest Hour

-Don’t make me choose.
+Don’t make me choose a director.
 This is a ridiculously tough category.
 All of these nominees are deserving, but let’s face it: Greta Gerwig batted one out of the park with Lady Bird in her debut as a director.
 Who does that?
 Not many, and certainly very few women.
-My vote is with her, but split it with Guillermo Del Toro, a master of magic.
+My vote is with her but split it with Guillermo Del Toro, a master of magic.

 GO SEE ALL OF THESE MOVIES.
 This is where the expansive nature of filmmaking is most evident.
 Can’t travel?
 Take a voyage with these nominees.
-My favourite of the five nominations is Loveless but A Fantastic Woman also wins my tremendous admiration.
+My favourite of the five nominations is Loveless (so so good) but A Fantastic Woman is also a wonder.